Salman Rahman

 Ph.D.
 Student in AI/NLP • UCLA

-At NYU, I worked on projects including Clinical LLM generalization, machine learning explanation disparity, and big data in healthcare.
+Before joining UCLA, I worked at NYU on projects including Clinical LLM generalization, machine learning explanation disparity, and big data in healthcare.
 During my undergraduate and master's studies, I focused on computational sustainability, exploring how AI systems can address pressing societal and environmental challenges of the 21st century.
 Explore my publications on computational sustainability here.

 News